hibbitts-design/publishing-with-docsify-this/README.md

 ### Ready-to-Use Templates

 Starting from scratch isn't always necessary.
 These pre-designed templates provide a solid foundation for common publishing scenarios, from simple articles to complete course websites.
-You can use them as-is or customize them to match your specific needs.
+You can use them as-is or change them to fit what you need.

 The following Markdown templates can be cloned/forked on GitHub, imported into Codeberg, or downloaded and hosted on your own webserver.